-Tables 2 and 3 show corn and soybean grain yield levels ranged from normal to high across the three years of both trials.
-However, there was no statistically significant yield increase from application of any micronutrient to the soil or foliage in any trial or year.
-In contrast to results for grain yield, fertilization often increased the micronutrients concentration in harvested grain (not shown).
+Tables 2 (for the trial with application to soil) and 3 (for the trial with application to foliage) show that corn and soybean yield levels ranged from normal to high except for the drought-affected 2012 cropping season.
+There was no statistically significant yield increase from application of any micronutrient in any trial or year.
+In contrast to results for grain yield, however, fertilization often increased the micronutrients concentration in grain (data not shown).

-A lack of grain yield increase from Zn agrees with interpretations used in Iowa for corn or some other states of the region, because the observed Zn soil-test results using the DTPA method for non-fertilized plots varied from 0.8 to 1.5, which are classified marginal to more than adequate.
-A lack of yield increases from Cu and Mn agrees with interpretations from other states because test results were much higher than levels considered sufficient.
-Concerning B, the lowest value considered sufficient by other states correctly predicted no yield increase, but the highest value incorrectly predicted increases in both trials
+A lack of grain yield response to Zn agrees with interpretations in Iowa (for corn) and some other states of the region, because the observed Zn soil-test results using the DTPA method for non-fertilized plots varied from 1.8 to 2.9, which are classified as more than adequate.
+A lack of yield response to Cu and Mn agrees with interpretations from other states because observed soil-test results were much higher than the lowest sufficient levels.
+Concerning B, the lowest of interpretations from other states predicted a yield increase in 2012 that was not observed.